xvik/dropwizard-guicey/src/doc/docs/guide/configuration.md

 .searchCommands()
 ```

-By default commands scan is disabled because it may confusing.
+By default commands scan is disabled because it may be confusing.
 Besides, it's not often needed.

 ## Extensions

 All features installed with guicey installers are called extensions.
 When auto configuration is enabled, extensions are discovered
 automatically.
-Without auto configuratin (manual mode) all extensions must be specified manually.
+Without auto configuration (manual mode) all extensions must be specified manually.

 ```java
 .extensions(MyResource1.class, MyHealthCheck.class)